-With the support of the Massachusetts Legislature and Baker-Polito Administration, the Commonwealth has appropriated funds to support the MBI's mission, to develop access to broadband service throughout the Commonwealth through public and private partnerships.
+With the support of the Massachusetts Legislature and Baker-Polito Administration, the Commonwealth appropriated funds to support the MBI's mission to develop access to broadband service throughout the Commonwealth through public and private partnerships.
 The Last Mile Programs are designed to support and co-invest in residential broadband access projects in 53 Last Mile Towns, including 44 unserved Western and Central Massachusetts towns that lacked any residential broadband service and an additional 9 underserved Western and Central Massachusetts towns that were partially served by cable.

 On May 10, 2016, Governor Baker and Lieutenant Governor Polito met with Senate President Rosenberg, other legislative leaders, MBI officials and local representatives from unserved municipalities in Western and Central Massachusetts to discuss a strategic pathway forward for the Last Mile program designed to accelerate progress.
 The Baker/Polito Administration also announced a new Last Mile project leadership team to guide the MBI’s high-speed internet accessibility efforts and appropriately disperse state capital Last Mile funds to approved projects.

 The MBI, Commonwealth, and Executive Office of Housing & Economic Development (EOHED) built a flexible framework that would help all Last Mile towns achieve broadband access, allowing for a range of project models, including multi-town collaborations, locally-owned networks, and industry partnerships.
 Project models allowed for many technology and operational choices, as long as they meet core speed, affordability, and sustainability standards.